rkuma183/wilsonmar.github.io/_posts/2016-06-03-aws-lambda.md

 > "There are tools and entire industries whose entire value proposition are about answering just one of these."

+## Why NOT? #

+You are not a good candidate for using AWS Lambda if you interact with components in EC2 instances:

+   * AMI - app requires a custom AMI
+   * SSH into server using multiple accounts
+   * LDAP
+   * OS updates impact your app?
+   * OS configuration such as memory settings, max. file handlers, etc.
+   * OS snapshots during security incidents
+   * Intrusion detection not available
+   * Network speeds not known
+   * VPC not yet supported

 <a name="CreateFunction"></a>

 ## Create a Lambda function #